CancerCollaboratory/dockstore-ui/app/docs/docker_registries.md

 A `private registry` is a Docker registry where access to Docker images are restricted to authenticated users.
 These registries do not have public websites to view the Docker images.
 Amazon ECR is a good example of a private registry.
 These registries are useful when you want to restrict access of a tool to authorized users only.

-The Docker registry path (ex. registry.hub.docker.com) for private registries **must** be provided by the user on registration as the registry path isn't always the same.
-This is best explained through example.
-Amazon ECR has users create their own registries, it is not one big registry itself.
-Your registry path will not be the same as another user's registry path, even though you both use Amazon ECR, though it will follow a particular formula.

 We currently support the following private registries:
 * Amazon ECR

+## Registries with Custom Docker Paths
+Many Docker registries that you may be familiar with use standard paths.
+For example, Docker Hub uses `registry.hub.docker.com`.
+These are used to uniquely identify a registry.
+While standard paths may be a thing for major public registries, there are some registries which require a custom Docker registry path.

+This is common for services like Amazon ECR which allow users to create their own registries, instead of just using one big registry.
+Having your own registry makes it easy to restrict access to your Docker images.

+For registries that require a custom path, Dockstore lets you set these paths during manual registration of a tool.

 ## Private Docker Registry Best Practices